• Skip to primary navigation

 Spices

 I have added some extra spices such as cumin, cayenne, smoked paprika - Skip these if you prefer.
-I also add a tbsp of Ras el Hanout sometimes, which is available in most supermarkets.
+I also add a tablespoon of Ras el Hanout sometimes, which is available in most supermarkets.

 Smen